laurensmile/Geoparsing-Pliny-Natural-History/README.md

 ### Gazetteers

 Pleiades (https://pleiades.stoa.org/) is a community-built gazetteer and graph of ancient places and reference website.
-It provides different download formats, including the the JavaScript Object Notation (JSON), that is the a comprehensive dump containing the attributes of place, name, name variants, location, and connection objects in the database.
+It provides different download formats, including the the JavaScript Object Notation (JSON) containing the attributes of place, name, name variants, location, and connection objects in the database.